Registration Dossier

 Short description of key information:

 The genotoxicity of the substance has been evaluated in an appropriate battery of studies in vitro and in vivo.
-Negative results are reported for bacterial reverse mutation in two Ames tests.
+Negative results are reported for bacterial reverse mutation in five Ames tests.
 Negative results are also reported for investigations of chromosomal aberration and SCE in mammalian cells in vitro, however positive results are reported in an additional study of SCE and also in an HPRT assay.
 USD assays in primary rat and human hepatocytes report negative results.
-In vivo, published studies in Drosophila report positive results; these are in contrast to negative results in a high quality (NTP) SLRL study.
-A further NTP study reports a negative result for the induction of micronuclei in mouse bone marrow.
-The weight of evidence therefore suggests that the substance in not genotoxic in vivo in mammalian systems
+In vivo, published studies in Drosophila report negative results and the result from two mouse studies are not reliable due to study design.
+One NTP study reports a negative result for the induction of micronuclei in mouse peripheral blood micronucleus test.
+The weight of evidence therefore suggests that the substance in not genotoxic in in vivo mammalian systems.

 Endpoint Conclusion: No adverse effect observed (negative)